intellivoid/AsyncAPY/README.md

 AsyncAPY is divided into two things:

-    1. The AsyncAPY **protocol** which is the implementation of a TLV standard application protocol which handles incoming packets and stuff like that
+    1. The AsyncAPY protocol which is the implementation of a TLV standard application protocol which handles incoming packets and stuff like that
-    2. The AsyncApy **framework**, basically a wrapper around the AsyncAPY protocol and a customizable base class
+    2. The AsyncApy framework, basically a wrapper around the AsyncAPY protocol and a customizable base class

 This documentation will face both components of the AsyncAPY library